 When we left during the last EER, HP offered a short time you could

-access LHH for some classes – such as resume writing and tips.
-This was
+access LHH for some classes – such as résumé writing and tips.
+This was to

-to help you decide, then your access was stopped until after you left
+help you decide, then your access was stopped until after you left HP.
+I

-HP.
-I STRONGLY recommend you take the resume class during the decision
+STRONGLY recommend you take the résumé class during the decision time.
+It

-time.
-It was an excellent class and allows you to start that part.
+was an excellent class and allows you to start that part.
+Also, if there

 Do take advantage of any transition classes.
 Members consistently report